IT IS THE PEOPLE THAT MAKE US WHO WE ARE

 SUPPORTING IMPACTFUL INITIATIVES ACROSS THE WORLD — AND IN OUR OWN BACKYARD

 Beyond our work to drive sustainability across every area of the business, we are simultaneously using our sales to philanthropically support some incredible organizations around the globe.
 Through the BESTSELLER FOUNDATION, we are able to fund projects like the Waste to Value Accelerator Program in Africa, World Wildlife Fund in India and international organizations like Doctors Without Borders.
+Through our world environmental day campaigns we support NGOs in our sourcing countries to address certain social and environmental issues.
 Closer to home, we take huge pride in our annual sponsorship program where we get to support impactful, community-based initiatives in and around our home town of Brande, Denmark.

 In 2019, the BESTSELLER FOUNDATION launched the Waste to Value Accelerator, which is the first program of its kind in East Africa and has so far provided six start-ups with technical and financial support to combat the growing amount of waste in the region.
 We are excited by the investment into Rwandan company Umuti, which makes eco-friendly paper bags from the trunks of discarded banana and plantain trees.
 We can’t wait to see what’s next for Vuma either.
 They are a Kenyan-based company making biofuel from sugar cane waste to help curb the use of trees for firewood.
 Also in Kenya, we are piloting a textile recycling service which we believe has the potential to make a pretty big impact on clothing waste.
 And this is just the start; we are actively on the lookout for more trailblazing entrepreneurs and organizations to support through this program.